 The Chair of the Social Justice and Equity Committee may be held by only one person at any one time.
 The duties of the Chair of Social Justice and Equity shall include:

-- 1. Serving as a liaison between the Pensby Center and the Representative Council. - Voting in the Representative Council meetings and participating in achieving Representative Council's long- and short-term goals. - Spending at least one hour every two weeks in conversation with the full time and/or student staff of the Pensby Center. - Acting as a liaison between the administrative committees charged with equity and inclusion oversight and the assembly. - Being responsible for guiding the Executive Board and the Representative Council towards wider goals of diversity and inclusion. - Presenting briefly every semester on the various talks, panels, and discussion groups that they convened including topic, number of participants, and ideas on how to build on this work in.
+- 1. Serving as a liaison between the Impact Center and the Representative Council. - Spending at least one hour every two weeks in conversation with the full time and/or student staff of the Impact Center.

+- 3. Acting as a liaison between the Community Diversity Advocates and the assembly. - 4.
+Guiding the Executive Board and the Representative Council towards wider goals of diversity and inclusion. - 5.
+Presenting briefly every semester on the various talks, panels, and discussion groups that they convened including topic, number of participants, and ideas on how to build on this work in. - 6.
+Working with AMO leaders in preparation for Night Market.
+Coordinating a semesterly or quarterly meeting with all AMOs. - 7.
+Meeting with the Equity Chair and History Advisory Committee. - 8.
+Working with the E-Board and relevant AMO leaders and Committee Heads to spearhead events such as Black History Month and Strike 101. - Voting in the Representative Council meetings and participating in achieving Representative Council's long- and shortterm goals.
+Being a member of the Executive Board and attending weekly E-Board meetings.

+Section 2: Authority

-Presidential Authority
+Subsection A: Presidential Authority

-The President shall have the authority to interpret the Constitution when necessary, in consultation with the Head of the Honor Board and another member of the Executive Board.
+The President shall have the authority to interpret the Constitution when necessary in consultation with the Head of the Honor Board and another member of the Executive Board.

-ARTICLE IV: THE REPRESENTATIVE COUNCIL
+ARTICLE VI: THE REPRESENTATIVE COUNCIL